LLNL/RAJA/docs/sphinx/user_guide/feature/vectorization.rst

   auto vY = RAJA::make_view( Y, len );
   auto vZ = RAJA::make_view( Z, len );

+  // 'all' knows the length of vX, vY, and vZ from the View objects
-  //  'all' knows the SIMD chunk size based on the register type auto all = idx_t::all();
+  // and it encodes the vector type auto all = idx_t::all();

-  // compute the complete array daxpy in one line of code vZ( all ) = a * vX( all ) + vY( all );
+  // compute the complete array daxpy in one line of code
+  // this produces a vectorized loop, and the loop postamble vZ( all ) = a * vX( all ) + vY( all );

 This code has several advantages over the previous example.
 It is guaranteed